Invisible Text Copy & Paste – Blank Space Unicode Characters

 Which Character Should I Use?

 Not every invisible character works on every platform.
 Some are stripped during validation; others render as a visible box on certain fonts.
-Here is a practical guide based on where you want to use the character.
+Here is a practical guide — tested in 2026 — based on where you want to use the character.

 Bio, highlight names, captions